ThreadRipperVG/LLD/problems/tic-tac-toe.md

 # Designing a Tic Tac Toe Game

-This article explores the design and implementation of a Tic Tac Toe game using object-oriented principles in Python.
+This article explores the design and implementation of a Tic Tac Toe game using OOPs in Python.

 ## System Requirements

 The Tic Tac Toe game will:

-1. **Handle Player Moves:** Allow M players to alternately place their marks (X, O, etc.) on a NxN grid.
+1. **Handle Player Moves:** Allow P players to alternately place their marks/symbols (X, O, etc.) on a NxN grid.
 2. **Check for Win or Draw:** Determine the outcome of the game – a win for one player, a draw, or continuation.
 3. **Reset the Game:** Enable starting a new game at any point in time.